 • Heatstroke – An excessive and sudden rise in your dog’s body temperature produces vomiting and diarrhoea with blood, among other symptoms.
 This happens, for instance, when you leave your dog inside the car during the hottest hours.
 It can lead to death and, therefore, requires prompt veterinary attention.

-• Kidney failure – A blockage in the functioning of the kidneys can cause symptoms of vomiting and diarrhoea with blood due to the resulting gastrointestinal bleeding.
-It requires veterinary treatment to stabilise them and then frequent monitoring.
+• Kidney failure – A blockage in kidney function can cause symptoms such as vomiting and blood in the stool due to resulting gastrointestinal bleeding.
+It requires veterinary treatment to stabilise them, followed by frequent monitoring.

-First Aid Tips for Dog Bleeding from Anus
+First Aid Tips for Dog Bleeding from the Anus

 Disclaimer: While these tips can be helpful in the immediate aftermath of noticing your dog bleeding from the anus, it’s crucial to seek veterinary attention as soon as possible.
 A veterinarian can accurately diagnose the cause and provide the necessary treatment to ensure your dog’s health and well-being.